-This section outlines the types of IRB review decisions, how those decisions are communicated, and options available when there is disagreement with a decision.
+This section of the Investigator Manual outlines the types of IRB review decisions, how those decisions are communicated, and options available when there is disagreement with a decision.

 Types of Decisions